Learn how to make easy, glittery decorative pine cones in your favorite cinnamon, pine, or fall scent! Perfect for a Fall or Christmas bowl.

 DIY Fall Cinnamon-Scented Pine Cones

 DIY Fall Cinnamon-Scented Pine ConesWhile the gilding is still wet, sprinkle some fine glitter.
 I used Tulip Fashion Glitter in Jewel Gold.
-Tap off the excess and allow to dry.
+Tap off the excess and allow it to dry.

 DIY Fall Cinnamon-Scented Pine Cones